dodgycoffee/whimscape-expansions/README.md

 I got real sick of trying to install a bunch of different resource packs for mod support, some of which overlapping, and making it harder to setup modpacks and blah blah.
 Some of which are exclusive to either [Modrinth](https://modrinth.com/) OR [Curseforge](https://www.curseforge.com/), and not on both.
 Or some updated on one but not the other.
 So here we are.

 ## ✅ Current mod support
-- Imnis (GUI only, needs backpacks)
+- Inmis (GUI only, needs backpacks)
 - Scout (GUI only, needs bags)
 - Numismatic Overhaul (GUI only, needs coins)
+- Accessories + varying slots (95% complete)

 ## ⚙️ In-progress Support
-- Accessories + varying slots
+- Dunno yet

 ## 🎨 How do I contribute?
 I haven't worked that out yet.
 But I'm thinking there will be 2 ways to do this.